Xorag/BeQuiet/README.md

 # BeQuiet
 A simple add-on that suppresses the giant frame and the audio for the talking chat heads from NPCs when entering world quests or instances only leaving their text in the regular chat box.

-Use '/bq' to see the help and available options.
+Use '/bq config' or '/bq' to see the help and available options.

 You can enable or disable the add-on functionality on the fly and also toggle your *current* major zone or sub-zone for whitelisting.